-They will need to achieve the 5 mandatory units for the Award and then claim a final qualification certificate from PMI
+They will need to achieve the 5 mandatory units for the Award and then claim a final qualification certificate from the PMI.

 The Certificate in Pensions Essentials is slightly different in that each time candidates pass the Assessment test, candidates should claim a certificate from the PMI confirming that they have passed that individual unit.
-Upon completion of all 10 units you can claim a final certificate awarding for the qualification Certificate in Pensions Essentials.
+Upon completion of all 10 units, you can claim a final certificate.

 How can we be sure that there will be standardisation between all companies electing to take up and deliver the training needed for their staff to pass these qualifications?

-PMI will ensure that a check on standardisation has been undertaken on the Assessment test questions and candidate answers to ensure that the qualifications meet the quality approved standards and are consistent between various companies. – see the standardisation section on the website
+PMI will ensure that a check on standardisation has been undertaken on the Assessment test questions and candidate answers to ensure that the qualifications meet the quality approved standards and are consistent between various companies.
+For more information please see the Standardisation section of the website

 Are there any timescales for passing these qualifications?